 We knew that Pluto was going to be a foster fail even before his family knew it.
 Who could resist those big floppy ears?
 He came into rescue with no training, afraid of everything.
 One thing this young guy was sure of, though, was that he dug his foster dad.
 The two of them did everything together, and that’s how Pluto got over his fear of getting into a car or being left alone.
 He grew to trust and love his foster family.
 They are still working with a trainer to help him understand that other people can be okay, too. […]

-Delilah is a sweet little girl who enjoys running around and chasing squirrels.
-She rides nicely in the car and sleeps nicely in the crate.
-Delilah has had successful play dates with other dogs and really loves spending time with her people.
-If you’re looking for a companion to spend your time with, Delilah would love to meet you!
+Delilah is a sweet little girl who enjoys car rides, chasing critters, taking dips in the creek, and playing with & eating pears.
+She may be sweet and calm, but SQUIRRELS BEWARE!
+She’s a pro at smelling them out.
+Delilah gets along well with other dogs, but would rather spend time with her people.
+If you’re looking for a companion to spend your time with or take to work with you, Delilah would love to meet you!

 Konah is in our Forever Foster program.
 She will be living out the rest of herdays in the comfort and safety of one of our Forever Foster homes.
 Learn more about becoming a Forever Foster home.
 Konah is a petite sweet girl who was surrendered to us for severe separation anxiety.
 Lucky for Konah, her foster home had been looking for a mellow companion for their older GSP girl Princess (also a NorCal GSP Rescue alumni), and from the minute they met her, they were in love.
 Even Princess who doesn’t always like to share her favorite sofa and her mom and […]